Paul Boudehent

-Paul Boudehent (born 21 November 1999) is a French rugby union player, who currently plays as a flanker for La Rochelle in the Top 14.
+Paul Boudehent (born 21 November 1999) is a French professional rugby union player who plays as a flanker for Top 14 club La Rochelle, and for France.

 Early life

 Paul Boudehent started rugby in Angers, then moved to Nantes in 2014 and finally joined the La Rochelle youth system in 2017.

-International career
+Professional career

 On 17 January 2023, Boudehent was first called by Fabien Galthié to the France national team for the 2023 Six Nations Championship.

+International tries

 Personal life

 Boudehent is the younger brother of Pierre Boudehent, who also plays at La Rochelle as a centre or a wing.